• Access

 Adding text to your cut out card

-Look how the yellow square looks behind the Card
+Look how the yellow square looks behind the card

-Besides the Thank You line and other yellow elements, I added an exact copy of yellow square, and typed some text to make my card extra cute.
+Besides the “Thank You” line and other yellow elements, I added an exact copy of the yellow square and typed some text to make my card extra cute.

 Step 4 – Cut and Assemble

-I won’t go into details of how to cut again, because just I described it the part where we used the Print then Cut Options.
+I won’t go into details of how to cut again because I just described the process of using the “Print then Cut” method.

 Screenshot of cutting your card

-Once you are done cutting the first mat, you have to CHANGE the material, for corrugated paper!
+Once you are done cutting the first mat, you have to CHANGE the material for corrugated paper!

 Glue the thank you note to the top of the card and both of the yellow square pieces inside the card.